Categories

 The final persuasive technique in advertising that will be discussed in this advertising techniques list is the anti-ad.
 This technique is considered controversial as it makes people aware of certain advertising conventions that grab consumer attention.

-Anti-ads can be as blatant as telling consumers to not buy a product at all, or they may make a self-referential joke or poke fun at various advertising elements.
+Anti-ads can be as blatant as telling consumers not to buy a product at all, or they may make a self-referential joke or poke fun at various advertising elements.

 For example, brands may not reveal what they’re advertising, or they may use something unmarketable or undesirable in an ad.
-Although these techniques may seem anything but persuasive, they do grab attention and get people talking, which can be especially effective with younger consumers who have grown up being exposed to ads and are wary of brands that always use the same techniques.
+Although these techniques may seem anything but persuasive, they do grab attention and get people talking, which can be especially effective with younger consumers who have grown up being exposed to ads and are wary of brands that always use the same techniques

 Technique 8: Visual advertising — colour psychology